-Non-Health-Based Violations

-These violations do not usually mean that there was a problem with the water quality.
+Non-Health-Based Violations These violations do not usually mean that there was a problem with the water quality.
 If there had been, we would have notified you immediately.

-Name Description Time Period

-Design Approval Requirements Not Approval documents for a new well (Well February 2020-February 2021

-Met 21-Sweetwater 5) were not submitted to

-CDPHE by the contracted project engineer

-working on behalf of Cherokee

-Metropolitan District, prior to the

-introduction of the well into the drinking

-water system in February of 2020.
-Note:

-This issue had no adverse impact to water

-quality or public health.
-All the required

-water quality testing had been conducted on

-the source water, and the well had been

-constructed following CDPHE design

-criteria, but the paperwork had not been

-filed and reviewed by CDPHE prior to the

-introduction of the well.
+Name Description Time Period PLANS AND SPECIFICATIONS RULE UNAPPROVED SYSTEM/TREATMENT - R540 Approval documents for a new well (Well 21-Sweetwater 5) were not submitted to CDPHE by the contracted project engineer working on behalf of Cherokee February 2020 - February 2021 Metropolitan District, prior to the introduction of the well into the drinking water system in February of 2020.
+Note: This issue had no adverse impact to water quality or public health.
+All the required water quality testing had been conducted on the source water, and the well had been constructed following CDPHE design criteria, but the paperwork had not been filed and reviewed by CDPHE prior to the introduction of the well.

 Steps taken to resolve the violation(s), and the resolution date: When Cherokee Metropolitan District discovered this oversight in early 2021, the well was taken out of service while the required documents were submitted and reviewed by CDPHE engineering.
 The violation was resolved on May 17, 2021 when the department issued approval of drinking water final plans and specifications for construction (Sweetwater Well No. 5 aka CMD Well No. 21).
+A public notice was issued with the 2021 Water Quality Report (for calendar year 2020) and is also included here (for calendar year 2021), due to the violation occurring during part of both calendar years.